silberjan/service-worker-test/README.md

 #### Random Notes
 - The Service Worker's `fetch` does not currently seem to work with `mp4`-Video in Chrome ([see also](https://bugs.chromium.org/p/chromium/issues/detail?id=546076)). **Solution:** Use current Chrome Canary.
 - In Chrome, you might need to disable the browser cache in the developer tools.
+- Once the `<video>` player starts playing the video from the remote server, a switch to the service worker causes it to crash.
+See the following log (`chrome://media-internals/`):

+                00:00:17 267	error	BufferedDataSource: origin has changed 00:00:17 274	error	FFmpegDemuxer: data source error 00:00:17 274	pipeline_state	kStopping
+                00:00:17 275	pipeline_error	pipeline: read error
+                00:00:17 275	event	PAUSE
+                00:00:17 284	pipeline_state	kStopped
+                00:00:23 372	event	WEBMEDIAPLAYER_DESTROYED
+  This is a problem when the service worker finishes downloading and storing the video only after the user already began using the page and tries to handle subsequent requests itself.
+Restricting the service worker in this case seems necessary.
+The question is: *How?* Otherwise, somehow faking the origin may also be possible.

+  **Possibly found solution:** Setting the `crossorigin` attribute seems to allow just this behavior, see also [this path](https://codereview.chromium.org/1418533005/patch/20001/30001) and [this doc](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes).
+Needs to be tested.

 #### Strategy
 An array of all currently saved videos is held persistently so asynchronous existence checks are possible (querying the IndexedDB through _localforage_ is asynchronous).